Depression After Car Accident: What You Need To Know

 - Electroconvulsive therapy (ECT) – This treatment, which is used when other options have not produced the desired results, involves sending electrical currents through the brain

 - Vagus nerve stimulation (VNS) – This treatment involves a “surgically implanted pulse generator” that uses electrical impulses to affect mood centers in the brain

 - Deep brain stimulation (DBS) – Like VNS, DBS uses “surgically implanted electrodes” to affect the mood center of the brain

 - Transcranial magnetic stimulation (TMS) – TMS uses strong magnets to stimulate the parts of the brain that affect mood

-Need help for depression after a car accident?
-Call the attorneys at Michigan Auto Law
+Suffering from depression after a car accident?
+Call Michigan Auto Law now!

-If you have suffered depression after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+If you are suffering from depression after a car accident call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.

 Our secret?
 Our car accident attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.

 Unlike other law firms, our auto accident attorneys are never too busy to promptly return phone calls and answer questions.